Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## Optional Overpowered Mods are to be enabled/disabled at a players discretion.
 But again, it's best practice to start a new game anytime you alter mods.

-The deselected mods in this screenshot are the ones I disable for my own playthroughs.

 None of the "OP" mods listed here are aggregiously OP.